chutrunganh/Blockchain-and-Applications-IT4527E/Lab_03/README.md

 - `interest rate` = 5100.0002 ETH / (2 * 10^9) = 0.00000255 ETH, 5100.002 is the current ETH balance of the sale contract
 - `days since sale started` = 0.017164 (approximately 0.017 days since the sale started, which is about 24 hours)

-Also notice the chagne in the sale contract balance, it is now have `5100.0002` ETH, which is the amount of ETH the user has paid to buy the tokens and th token from 50 000 decrease to 49 000 G13 tokens (50 000 - 1000 = 49 000).
+Also notice the change in the sale contract balance, it is now have `5100.0002` ETH, which is the amount of ETH the user has paid to buy the tokens and th token from 50 000 decrease to 49 000 G13 tokens (50 000 - 1000 = 49 000).

 Buy one more 1000 G13 tokens, we see that they need to buy with a new price that previous transaction has updated the price, now it is `5.000000218845` ETH: